PS 9 Sarah Anderson School: Current building

 The School Board and Superintendent John Jacob Theobald approved the West 84th Street site for P.S.
 9 on July 18, 1962, at a School Board meeting held at Headquarters, 110 Livingston Street, Brooklyn.
 The new building was part of plan to spend one billion dollars on New York City school construction over a ten-year period that began in the late 1950s.

 Simultaneously building the campuses of P.S.
 9 and Brandeis High School (across the street, between 84th and 85th Streets) served a secondary purpose.
 It was part of a larger concerted pilot project by Mayor Robert Ferdinand Wagner’s "All-Out War on the Forces of Crime."
 West 84th Street, between Amsterdam and Columbus, had been dubbed "The Worst Block in New York."
 The City relocated 800 of 1000 families from that block so that 20 condemned buildings could be demolished.
 Those buildings represented the recent filing of more than 2,300 recent building violations totaling $4,100 in fines to 18 landlords by the Housing Court.

 For a cost of $2.4 million, Rand Construction Company erected the current three-story building at 100 West 84th Street at Columbus.
 Under Arthur G. Paletta, Director of Architecture, the BOE Bureau of Design drafted the architectural blueprints.
-The facility opened on March 12, 1965 to 800 children in grades pre-K to 5.
+The facility opened on March 12, 1965, to 800 children in grades pre-K to 5.
 Retaining the name, the BOE dedicated the new building as the "John Jasper School P.S.
 9".

 Sometimes referred to as "P.S.
 174" during the planning and construction phase, the building had been slated to open September 1964.
 But while preparing the foundation, the BOE engineers and general contractor discovered an underground stream.
-They had overlooked two critical historic maps, the Egbert Ludovicus Viélé map of 1865 and the Townsend MacCoun map of 1909, both showing an underground stream that starts at the school site - the block bounded by 83rd & 84th Streets and 9th & 10th Avenues - joining other streams, flowing southeast under Central Park and emptying into the East River between 74th and 75th Streets.
+They had overlooked two critical historic maps, the Viele Map of 1865 and the Townsend MacCoun map of 1909, both showing an underground stream that starts at the school site - the block bounded by 83rd & 84th Streets and 9th & 10th Avenues - joining other streams, flowing southeast under Central Park and emptying into the East River between 74th and 75th Streets.
 Failure to check the Viélé and MacCoun maps is considered a cardinal sin for construction engineers.
 According to Eugene Edward Hult, Superintendent of Design, Construction and Physical Plant for the BOE, the underground stream was "more like a pond," about two feet wide; there was earth but no rock, which required the redesign for a new foundation.
 Construction was held-up from March 15 to August 6, 1963.
 Along with a change-order, the mistake cost the BOE an additional $100,000.
 The underground stream flows in an opposite direction to the surface watershed, which flows to the Hudson.